 The United States produces tens to hundreds of millions of barrels of oils each year nationally, and there are approximately 11,000 oilfield workers in the industry at any given time.
 Oilfield accidents can happen during any phase of oil and gas extraction, including drilling oil and gas wells, transportation, pipelines, refining, and other support activities for oil and gas extraction.

-Non-fatal oilfield accidents can happen at any time during oil and gas extraction and for a variety of reasons.
-In Texas alone, the Texas Railroad Commission (TRC) is in charge of issuing permits to oilfields, as well as citing any and all violations.
-Every year, the TRC finds tens of thousands of violations ranging from minor to severe, any of which can put workers in danger.
-Oilfield accidents can be the result of one of these violations, which often includes oilfield equipment, vehicles, pipelines, storage, and other areas.
+Non-fatal oilfield injuries can happen at any time during oil and gas extraction and for a variety of reasons.
+In Texas alone, the Texas Railroad Commission (TRC) is in charge of issuing permits and citing violations.
+Every year, the TRC finds tens of thousands of violations ranging from minor too severe.
+These violations put workers in serious danger.
+Oilfield accidents can be the result of one of these violations, which often includes oilfield equipment, vehicles, pipelines, storage, and other areas

-The U.S. Bureau of Labor Statistics estimates about 120 fatalities related to the oil and gas industry per year, with thousands more suffering injuries.
+The U.S. Bureau of Labor Statistics estimates about 120 fatalities related to the oil and gas industry per year.
 Those injured in oilfield accidents are often faced with more severe injuries than those in other industries given the dangerous nature of the work.
 A few of the most severe oilfield accidents involved the hazardous spilling of chemicals, workers coming into contact with electrified equipment, fires, explosions, leaks, and blowouts.

 Oilfield Accidents Causes